 These objectives are realised through networking events, conferences, mentoring courses and sponsorship of educational opportunities.
 Although the initiative will be driven by AMIC and AMIC Members, activities will be open to ALL women working in the supply chain.

-The day will headline prominent industry figures and motivational speakers, as well as networking opportunities throughout the day including a speed networking session.
+The day will headline prominent industry figures and speakers, as well as networking opportunities throughout the day including a speed networking session.

 MBW Australia committee member Dalene Wray says the event will provide opportunities for women in the industry to connect, educate, and contribute.